About This Episode

 Diala Shamas 18:56

-It’s very hard to strike this balance of focusing on repression and making sure that people are protected as they speak out and also not lose the focus on what’s happening in Gaza and in Palestine.
-And so I think the first thing I would say is we’ve been really focused on trying to offer language and analysis, as well as legal analysis about what Israel is doing against the Palestinian people in Gaza.
+Just in the past couple of weeks, we’ve all been in rapid response mode.
+It’s very hard to strike this balance of focusing on repression and making sure that people are protected as they speak out, and also not lose the focus on what’s happening in Gaza and in Palestine.
+And so I think the first thing I would say is we’ve been really focused on trying to offer language and analysis, as well as legal analysis, about what Israel is doing against the Palestinian people in Gaza.

-We, for example, offered legal analysis that supports what everybody is saying, which is that what Israel is doing is genocide against the people in Gaza, but also laying out U. S. complicity.
+We, for example, offered legal analysis that supports what everybody is saying, which is that what Israel is doing is genocide against the people in Gaza, but also laying out US complicity.
 So we don’t want to lose sight of really the focus here, which is calls to support Palestinians in Palestine.

 Yara Hawari 21:03